 Don’t give your child aspirin.
 Aspirin can cause a serious complication in children, called Reye’s syndrome.

 Ask your doctor if cough medication is recommended.
-Cough medications aren’t usually considered necessary or effective for children and may have significant side effects.
+Cough medications aren’t

 Keep your child hydrated